Neon Eyeshadow Has Never Been More Popular, But Is It Safe?

 Advertisement

-According to cosmetic chemist Susan Raffy, who has been working in R&D for cosmetics brands for over 25 years, it’s been historically unusual to go against the FDA’s regulation over colours.
-“Most brands use only FDA-approved colours for all products including eye products,” she says.
+According to cosmetic chemist Susan Raffy, who has been working in R&D for cosmetics brands for over 25 years, it’s been historically unusual to go against the FDA’s regulation over colors.
+“Most brands use only FDA-approved colors for all products including eye products,” she says.
 So why are some brands bending the rules today?
-One guess is that “you can not necessarily obtain some shades with just the approved colours,” Raffy says.
+One guess is that “you can not necessarily obtain some shades with just the approved colors,” Raffy says.

 Advertisement

 So why are they considered safe for eyes in the E.U. but not here?
-It means that the “FDA has not received, evaluated, and approved information supporting the safety of these colour additives when used in this way,” an FDA representative told R29.
-A colour additive might be deemed safe by the E.U. but not by the U.S. FDA simply because it has not gone through the proper approval process to prove its safety.
-A brand dead-set on using a banned colour in an eye palette may submit a colour additive petition to the FDA to seek approval, which, according to the FDA, could include the brand’s own studies around safety to support the request.
+It means that the “FDA has not received, evaluated, and approved information supporting the safety of these color additives when used in this way,” an FDA representative told R29.
+A color additive might be deemed safe by the E.U. but not by the U.S. FDA simply because it has not gone through the proper approval process to prove its safety.
+A brand dead-set on using a banned color in an eye palette may submit a color additive petition to the FDA to seek approval, which, according to the FDA, could include the brand’s own studies around safety to support the request.
 However, most brands opt for a different route.

 Advertisement

-That’s the reason there are so many neon products today that look like eyeshadows, feel like eyeshadows, and are modelled all over IG as eyeshadows, but have vague names, like “pressed powder” or “pressed pigment.”
-The word “eye” is purposefully left out of marketing materials and labels, despite photos that show the colour swept across lids and waterline.
+That’s the reason there are so many neon products today that look like eyeshadows, feel like eyeshadows, and are modeled all over IG as eyeshadows, but have vague names, like “pressed powder” or “pressed pigment.”
+The word “eye” is purposefully left out of marketing materials and labels, despite photos that show the color swept across lids and waterline.

 As for the brands that feature a disclaimer not to use on eyes, and then turn around and show models wearing the product on their eyes, Kelly Bonner, associate attorney at Duane Morris LLP in Philadelphia, had this to say: “All labelling must be truthful, not misleading, and contain all required information in a prominent and conspicuous place.
 Determining whether a label is misleading requires considering whether it contains deceptive representations, or leaves out material facts or consequences resulting from the intended use of the product.”